Racism in Oregon: WWII and onwards: 1944–present

+In the 1980s, Portland saw a major increase in white power skinhead groups, which primarily targeted people of color and their allies, members of the Indigenous community, Jewish people, and members of the LGBTQ community.
+Tom Metzger's neo-Nazi organization White Aryan Resistance (WAR) actively recruited members out of Portland's skinhead community, and worked with local groups such as East Side White Pride.
+Metzger was a supporter of the Northwest Imperative, a separatist movement that sought to create a white ethnostate in the U.S. northwest.
+Another neo-Nazi group known as Volksfront began operations in the 1990s.

+On the night of November 12, 1988, 28 year-old Ethiopian student Mulugeta Seraw was murdered by a group of white supremacists affiliated with East Side White Pride and WAR.
+Metzger endorsed the attack, while one of the perpetrators—Kenneth Murray "Death" Mieske—admitted in court testimony that the attack was premeditated based on race.
+The murder of Seraw sparked a movement of Skinheads Against Racial Prejudice (SHARP) in Portland, rooted in the city's hardcore punk scene.
+The racist and anti-racist skinheads got into confrontations—often referred to as the "skinhead wars"—in public locations such as Pioneer Courthouse Square.
+Ciaran Mulloy, a union organiser and anti-fascist, recalled how "there were multiple gangs, and 300 Nazis in a city of 300,000", further stating that "the anti-racist youth were intimidated and isolated.
+The Nazis were just openly hanging out on the streets."
+In the wake of the murder, Mic Crenshaw and a number of other activists relocated from Minnesota to Portland to establish a local chapter of Anti-Racist Action (ARA).
+In 1993, a racist skinhead named Eric Banks was shot dead by the anti-racist skinhead John Bair.

 On November 5, 2002, 70% of Oregon voted to remove obsolete and offensive language from the Oregon Constitution such as "negroes", "mulattoes", and "whites".
 In 2007, neo-Nazis attempted to gather in Portland for a three-day skinhead festival.
 In 2011 an audit, designed to find if that Black and Latino renters were unfairly disadvantaged in regards to the housing market, found that in 64% of the 50 tests done, discrimination took place.
 This discrimination violated local, state and federal housing laws; however, as of May 2011 no action had been taken against the landlords who discriminated.
 This audit came after a similar one in 2009 which found that landlords discriminated against Black renters in two-thirds of the tests in Ashland and 78% of the tests in Beaverton.

 In 2017, a double murder was committed by white supremacist Jeremy Joseph Christian.
 On August 17, 2019, a rally was held by among others, members of the American Guard and The Daily Stormer who are white nationalists and neo-Nazis respectively according to the Southern Poverty Law Center.